 When’s the next course and exam?

-We are at 50% course capacity for winter 2018/2019 in France already, to find out more check out our 12-week BASI Level 2 ski instructor course in France
+To find out more check out our 12-week BASI Level 2 ski instructor course in France

 Get Involved, and good luck!